 I understand that participation is voluntary and my consent or refusal of vaccination does not waive any rights under my employment contracts.
-In addition, I can withdraw from the vaccination regimen at anytime by first notifying the school nurse.
+In addition, I can withdraw from the vaccination regimen at anytime by first notifying the School Building Nurse.